pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * Once all items of a given batch are recived, run collate_fn and send the prepared batch to worker_result_queue

 ### **New parameters**
-* A new dataloader parameter: num_batch_workers should be introduced.
-By default, this parameter should be set to prefetch_factor.
+* A new dataloader parameter: num_batch_workers should be introduced
+  * Default value should be num_batch_workers = prefetch_factor = 2
   * There is no reason to use a larger value than prefetch_factor
+  * If num_batch_workers > prefetch_factor, a warining should be issued: "There is no benefit in setting num_batch_workers > prefetch_factor, please consider setting it to None.
+This would set num_batch_workers = prefetch_factor, by default"

 ## **Metrics **
 The suggested flow should require significantly less shared memory, while preserving TPT, using similar configurations. \